tarantool/doc/doc/reference/reference_lua/box_tuple/info.rst

         -   ``header_size`` - size of the internal tuple header.
         -   ``field_map_size`` -- size of the field map.
             Field map is used to speed up access to indexed fields of the tuple.
-        -   ``waste_size`` -- amount of excess memory used to store the tuple in mempool.
+        -   ``waste_size`` -- amount of excess memory wasted due to internal fragmentation in the `slab allocator <https://github.com/tarantool/small>`_.

             .. note::

-            ``waste_size` is provided for reference only and can be inaccurate.
+                `waste_size` is provided for reference only and can be inaccurate.
                 Avoid using it for memory usage calculations.

         -   ``arena`` - type of the arena where the tuple is allocated.
             Possible values are: ``memtx``, ``malloc``, ``runtime``.